MarsPreserve/Foundation/README.md

 ## Research and Planning:
 Gather information about your project's context, potential challenges, and target audience.
 Develop a strategic plan outlining the steps you'll take to achieve your goals.

-1. Move by gaining forwards momentum
+1. Move by gaining forwards momentum goals

 ## Engage Stakeholders:
 Connect with stakeholders, including potential supporters, partners, and community members.
 Cultivate relationships that will contribute to the success of your initiative.